r00tmebaby/Pure-Simple-PHP-Calendar/README.md

-# Pure Simple PHP Calendar
+# Pure PHP Event Calendar
  r00tmebaby/Pure-PHP-event-calendar

  This is one example of creating events calendar with pure PHP without using forms, frameworks or/and Javascript.
 It takes the get values to dynamicaly render the selected date and month.
 You can easily use it in your application by wrapping it in a function or method.